A Protoplanetary Dust Cloud?

 For example, evaluation in natural evolution keeps changing, as environments, including competitors, prey, symbionts, diseases, etc. change.

-(Most moved to separate document.)
+(Most links moved to separate document.)

 - Metamorphology (Added 3 Jun 2017)

 Web site on Metamorphology, going back to work of Goethe and others on evolution of physical forms.
-I had previously never encountered the label "Metamorphology", which the web site explains thus:In theories, metamorphology is an affinity chemistry based theory of form change (metamorphosis), chemicals to plants, chemical to animals to humans, developed by German polyintellect Johann Goethe, during the years 1784 to 1809.
+I had not previously encountered the label "Metamorphology", which the web site explains thus:In theories, metamorphology is an affinity chemistry based theory of form change (metamorphosis), chemicals to plants, chemical to animals to humans, developed by German polyintellect Johann Goethe, during the years 1784 to 1809.
 See alsoLater thinkers on that topic include D'Arcy Thompson, Brian Goodwin and Alan Turing (The chemical basis of morphogenesis(1952)).
 The main thing added by the Meta-Morphogenesis project is investigation of evolution of information processing, and the evolved mechanisms and construction-kits for biological information processing.
 A special case is evolution of mechanisms concerned with mathematical information and its uses (including geometry and topology not just information about magnitudes).

 - Graham Bell, 2008,